 2022 U.S. Poverty Laser Talks

-Engage: In 2021, Congress passed a major expansion of the Child Tax Credit (or “CTC”), which helped cut child poverty nearly in half last year.
+Engage: In 2021, the expanded Child Tax Credit (or “CTC”) helped millions of families pay the bills and cut child poverty nearly in half.

 Inform: The 2021 CTC expansion is the most significant investment in reducing child poverty in a generation.
-And the impact has been immediate.
-Since the monthly payments started in July 2021, nearly 4 million children were lifted out of poverty.
-Researchers at Columbia University estimate that the expanded CTC could reduce child poverty by a stunning 45 percent. [share your own experience and/or state data on the impact of expanding the CTC].
-Unfortunately, the Build Back Better Act, which continues the expanded CTC, has stalled in the Senate, putting this critical anti-poverty policy at risk.
+After the monthly payments started in July 2021, nearly 4 million children were kept from poverty each month.
+Families used their CTC payments to buy food, pay rent, and cover utilities. [share your own experience and/or state data on the impact of expanding the CTC].
+As inflation is creating greater hardship for families, Congress has rejected efforts to continue the monthly CTC payments.

 Call to Action: Congress must extend the expanded CTC with monthly payments and permanent full refundability for all low-income families in a reconciliation package.
 Will you urge your Congressional colleagues and leadership to extend the expanded CTC, with permanent full refundability, in the upcoming reconciliation bill?
 How may I follow up with you on this?
 How can we support you in your efforts?
 How can you keep us updated on your efforts to support the CTC?